Arcadia-Science/chlamy-comparison/README.md

 # Computational Protocols

 For each step run the commands indicated in code blocks from the "chlamy-comparison" directory.
 This repository uses conda to manage software environments and installations.
 You can find operating system-specific instructions for installing miniconda [here](https://docs.conda.io/en/latest/miniconda.html).
-We installaed Miniconda3 version `23.7.3'.
+We installed Miniconda3 version `23.7.3'.

                 curl -JLO https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh # download the miniconda installation script bash Miniconda3-latest-Linux-x86_64.sh # run the miniconda installation script.
 Accept the license and follow the defaults.